SamIsrael/Ex02-Outlier/README.md

 # AIM
-T detect and remove the outliers in the given data set and save the final data.
+To detect and remove the outliers in the given data set and save the final data.

 # ALGORITHM
 ## STEP 1